frederic-perez/AmE-dictionary/data/dictionary.md

 __blindside<sup>2</sup>__ _v_ :five: (blind side, blindsided) To catch off guard; to take by surprise.
 __bling__ _n_ _slang_ :four: Flashy jewelry worn to create the impression of wealth.
 __blink__ _v_ _There is no reason to blink._
-__blip<sup>1</sup>__ _n_ :four: (blips) A blip in a situation is a sudden but temporary change or interruption in it. _Interest rates generally have been declining since last spring, despite a few upward blips in recent weeks._ _Put the blips and bumps in proper proportion._
+__blip<sup>1</sup>__ _n_ :five: (blips) A blip in a situation is a sudden but temporary change or interruption in it. _Interest rates generally have been declining since last spring, despite a few upward blips in recent weeks._ _Put the blips and bumps in proper proportion._
 __blip<sup>2</sup>__ _v_
 __blister pack__ _n_ :camera: Packaging in which a product is sealed between a cardboard backing and clear plastic cover. _Syn_ bubble pack
 __blithe__ _adj_ :six: __1__ Carefree and lighthearted. __2__ Lacking or showing a lack of due concern; casual: _spoke with blithe ignorance of the true situation._